Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 - Growth and strategical thinking +37%

 Growth of net profit was achieved in half of the companies that were running their own business at the start of this entrepreneurship program.
-Note: not every participant had a business growth goal or change of business model as a success for this program.
+However, be aware that not every participant had a business growth goal or change of business model as a success for this program.

 After five years, a follow-up study shows a significant increase in their survival rate by up to 89%.
-The average survival rates in the EU and in the USA after five years are around 50%.
+However, the average survival rates in the EU and in the USA after five years are around 50%.
+So, an important and promising development of entrepreneurship.

 Business owners increase their entrepreneurial mindset through 1-on-1 coaching

 In another program aimed at developing the regional economy, about 1,000 business owners were given the opportunity to receive entrepreneurial coaching.
-By measuring the difference between the first and last E-Scan with a feedback report, the entrepreneurial mindset index grew by 17 points.
+In addition, by measuring the difference between the first and last E-Scan with a feedback report, the entrepreneurial mindset index grew by 17 points.
 Hence, a growth of 40.4%.

 Tips to grow an entrepreneurial mindset yourself